InseeFr/CSPA-SA-Client/doc/specification-state.md

+## State representation of a specificatino

-Information about how the state represents a specification
+Information about how the state represents a specification.

 ```javascript
 export const sampleSpec = {